 Our team integrates physicians and other health care providers from multiple specialties as needed for each patient.
 In addition to 24/7 care from our pediatric intensive care physicians (also called pediatric intensivists), we often work with cardiology, oncology, neurology, endocrinology, urology, ophthalmology, and trauma to design a treatment plan customized for each child or teen.

 Every day, we also have team rounds that include a pediatric intensivist, pediatric pharmacist, child life specialist, social work, case manager, and a nurse practitioner.
 These daily meetings aim to closely examine each patient’s holistic health status and discuss important decisions and plans with the family.

 We have six private rooms within a private, secure unit to ensure patient safety.
 A procedural room within the PICU is equipped with additional technologies for more advanced procedures that may require sedation.

 After your child is discharged from PICU, we will follow up with your child’s primary physician and let them know the treatments received here and further care instructions.

 Medical and surgical pediatric conditions most commonly treated in pediatric intensive care include:

-Severe AsthmaSevere asthma attacks can be life threatening when the child has great difficulty breathing, is wheezing or gasping for air, and the inhaler is not helping.
+Severe AsthmaSevere asthma attacks can be life-threatening when the child has great difficulty breathing, is wheezing or gasping for air, and the inhaler is not helping.

 Severe Respiratory DistressThis condition — which typically occurs in critically ill or injured patients — develops when the lungs are filled with fluids and don’t have enough air, causing breathing difficulty.
-It often stems from pneumonia or an respiratory syncytial virus (RSV) infection, which often resembles a cold.
+It often stems from pneumonia or a respiratory syncytial virus (RSV) infection, which often resembles a cold.